Swastik-2k/Olympic-data-analysis-web-app/README.md

 # give a star for all projects
-# made by Ritik Sharma
+# made by Swastik Bharti
 # olympics-data-analysis-web-app
 A Streamlit web application for the analysis of olympics dataset